Elie-Simard/modo-yoga-strava-sync/README.md

 ## Error Handling

 The app uses a global error handler to catch any unexpected errors during requests.
 This ensures the app doesn't crash and provides useful error information for debugging.

----

-This README gives a detailed explanation of how the app works and how its components interact.
-You can further adapt it based on your needs or specific technical details.